Program Overview

 Bibliography:

 – Aguiton-Angeli S. La démocratie des chimères.
-Gouverner la biologique synthétique, Lormont, Le bord de l’eau.
-2018.
+Gaouverner la biologique synthétique, Lormont, Le bord de l’eau, 2018.

 – Cameron DE, Bashor CJ, Collins JJ.
 A brief history of synthetic biology.
 Nat Rev Microbiol.
 2014, 12:381-390.